 PRISM Quartet Institute

-PRISM Quartet Institute (PQI) is an innovative program (online-only during the pandemic) through which the PRISM Quartet partners with cultural and educational organizations worldwide to share knowledge the group has accumulated in our 36 years together—all for the benefit of aspiring artists.
+PRISM Quartet Institute (PQI) is an innovative program through which the PRISM Quartet partners with cultural and educational organizations worldwide to share knowledge the group has accumulated in our 39 years together—all for the benefit of aspiring artists.
 PQI is offering seminars, interactive workshops, and classes under five separate tracks: Teaching and Pedagogy; Business and Entrepreneurship; Recording and Technology; Composition; and Mentorship.

-With lead support from The Presser Foundation, PRISM Quartet created PQI, in part, as a response to the pandemic, which has separated Quartet members from one another and from our audiences.
-But this new initiative is also deeply connected to the ensemble’s educational mission: to foster a new generation of artists, and through their work, the public’s appreciation of contemporary music.
+With lead support from The Presser Foundation, PRISM Quartet created PQI, in part, as a response to the pandemic, which separated Quartet members from one another and from our audiences.
+But this initiative is also deeply connected to the ensemble’s educational mission: to foster a new generation of artists, and through their work, the public’s appreciation of contemporary music.

-Although the Quartet will not concertize again until a COVID-19 vaccine is widely distributed, PQI launches online in January 2021.
-For information about hosting PQI, reach out to Executive Director Matthew Levy at email@example.com.
+For information about hosting PQI, please reach out to Executive Director Matthew Levy at firstname.lastname@example.org.

 Teaching and Pedagogy